Jesse & Joy

-Jesse & Joy (/es/) is a Mexican pop duo formed in 2005 by brother and sister Jesse (born December 31, 1982, as Jesse Eduardo Huerta Uecke) and Joy (born June 20, 1986, as Tirzah Joy Huerta Uecke), in Mexico City.
-The duo have released five studio albums, one live album and one EP on Warner Music Latina, toured internationally, and have accumulated a Best Latin Pop Album Grammy Award and six Latin Grammy Awards in various categories.
+Jesse & Joy (/es/) is a Mexican pop duo.
+It was formed in 2005 in Mexico City by brother and sister Jesse (born December 31, 1982, as Jesse Eduardo Huerta Uecke) and Joy (born June 20, 1986, as Tirzah Joy Huerta Uecke).

+From 2005 to 2026, the duo released seven studio albums, one live album and one EP on Warner Music Latina, toured internationally, and have accumulated a Best Latin Pop Album Grammy Award and six Latin Grammy Awards in various categories.
 "Jesse & Joy are probably some of the purest, most talented artists of our generation," wrote Latin Times.

+In September 2026, Jesse withdrew from the project citing personal reasons amid the promotion of a new tour.
+Joy, who learned about the decision minutes earlier, announced that the upcoming performances would not be canceled and that she would perform with Jesse's microphone in place.

-Early life
+Early lives

 The Huerta Uecke siblings were born in Mexico City to a Mexican father and an American mother.
 In 2001, inspired by their parents' love for classic, rock and folk music, when they were 18 and 15 years old, respectively, they began writing music and songs with their father using instruments from his church, which they attended when they were young.

 Career

-2005-2008: Career beginnings
+2005–2008: Career beginnings

 Jesse & Joy signed with the Warner Music Latina group on April 18, 2005, after a family friend working at the label heard the home-made CDs the siblings had made for recreation.
 Jesse plays piano and guitar, while Joy plays guitar, drums and is the lead vocalist.

 Introduced by the duo Sin Bandera at the 2005 Mexican Teletón, Jesse & Joy released their debut album Esta Es Mi Vida in 2006 through Warner Music Mexico.
 Their debut single, "Espacio Sideral", was certified gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).
 The album reached the top twenty on the Mexican Album Chart, was certified platinum by the AMPROFON, and helped the duo to win the Latin Grammy Award for Best New Artist the next year.

 In 2008, the duo released the Esto Es Lo Que Soy EP featuring "Espacio Sideral", "Ya No Quiero", "Volveré", "Llegaste Tú", and a new song called "Esto Es Lo Que Soy".

 In 2009, their second studio album, Electricidad, was released.
 The album was certified gold by the AMPROFON and included singles "Adiós" and "Chocolate".